Today I’m Thankful I Didn’t End My Life!

 In the psychiatric unit, I was afraid and ashamed.
 So ashamed, in fact, at first I refused to answer phone calls or see anyone.
 I truly felt like a failure.
 Eventually, some of my family came up to see me, and that was a turning point.
 They loved me and told me they were glad I was still here.
 That was the first time I realized that I didn’t love myself.
 I wanted to, but I didn’t know-how.

 To those of you who have lost loved ones, I am so sorry.
 All I can tell you is that I was not in my right mind, and I didn’t get to leave until I was in my right mind.
 My friends, that was 18 years ago.
 I know that not all units are the same.
 I know that not everyone finds what they need in the psychiatric unit.

-The shame and painful journey that followed that time in my life were one of the darkest times of my life.
+The shame and painful journey that followed that time in my life were one of the darkest years of my life.
 I lost friends.
 I was labeled.
-It was the first time I tasted betrayal from those inside my own church and family.
+It was the first time I tasted betrayal from those inside my church and family.
 My daughters had to endure the comments they heard about their mom.
 My mother-in-law treated me like I was worthless.
-Really, I think she was more afraid of what people would think about her than she was about me at all.
+I think she was more afraid of what people would think about her than she was about me at all.